 These guides are intended to give more information about what you can do with your MakerBot 3D Printer.
-If you need more help, reach out to us through email at [email protected].

 While MakerBot operators are more than happy to print the tens of thousands of incredible objects posted to Thingiverse, eventually many want to get started designing models of their own.

 Your mission: to create a solid, manifold (watertight) STL-formatted file for importing into MakerWare or ReplicatorG.
 STL is the most widely used format for stereolithographic CAD files, so the design application options are vast.

 ReplicatorG also offers experimental file import capability for OBJ and Collada, two other widely used formats, although the files are then converted to STL, and MakerWare supports OBJ as well as STL.
 You can also download 3D swiss army knife tools like MeshLab and netfabb Studio Basic, which can open dozens of different file formats and export them as binary or ASCII STL files, opening up even more models to ReplicatorG.